Transcripts are submitted electronically to colleges via Naviance.

 It is a myth that you need three or four letters of recommendation.
 In fact, the colleges strongly prefer that you stick to their requests.
 An additional recommendation should only ever be attached if it truly introduces new information not found in other letters or admission documents.
 Also, keep in mind that your college counselor writes a recommendation letter for you as part of the “Counselor Report” on the Common Application.

-If you are having a difficult time choosing who to ask, take a look at the attached “Student Reflection Log.”
-Think about what comes naturally to your mind when you think of the courses you had last (or this) year.
+If you are having a difficult time choosing who to ask, think about who comes naturally to your mind when you think of the courses you had last (or this) year.

 Be sure your College Questionnaire is completed in Naviance.
 Your college counselor and teacher can access this helpful information.

-Ask your teacher in person if they would do you the favor of writing on your behalf.
+Ask your teacher in person if they would write a letter on your behalf.

-Fill out the attached reflection log and e-mail it to your teacher.
+Fill out the attached reflection log and email it to your teacher.
 Be thoughtful!
 This piece will be helpful to your teachers as they do the best they can to write a unique and effective letter on your behalf.
 Remember that some schools receive many applications from Brophy in a single year, and many of the same teachers are asked to write recommendation letters.
-How can you help your teacher to make your letter different?
+How can you help your teacher make your letter different?
 Take some time to fill out the reflection log thoughtfully!
 Your teachers spend hours of their personal time doing this for you and will appreciate your thoughts as well.
-Take as much freedom as you want with this – feel free to include personal anecdotes, experiences or conversations you had with a teacher outside the classroom, or perhaps share something with them about the course or their teaching that you never did before.
+Be as creative as you want with this — feel free to include personal anecdotes, experiences or conversations you had with a teacher outside the classroom, or perhaps share something with them about the course or their teaching that you haven't shared before.

-(This step only for students applying to Barrett Honors College, otherwise go to Step 5.)
-If applying to Barrett, follow the Barrett Instructions on their website – their app goes live after September 4.
+(This step is only for students applying to Barrett Honors College, otherwise go to Step 5.)
+If applying to Barrett, follow the Barrett Instructions on their website.

 Log in and register with the Common Application if you have not already done so at www.commonapp.org.
 Write down your username and password!

-Log into your Naviance account and: Click on “Colleges” tab
+Log into your Naviance account and: Click on the “Colleges” tab.

 In the big blue box, check “yes” to waive your rights (we suggest this), then check the next box to allow your documents to be released, and then enter your Common Application username and password.
 Now your Common Application and Naviance accounts are linked.